Funding opportunity

 Aim

-The BBSRC-STFC facility access funding for bioscience partnerships opportunity is a joint funded programme by BBSRC and STFC.
+The BBSRC-STFC facility access funding for bioscience partnerships funding opportunity is a joint funded programme by BBSRC and STFC.
 It aims to support the UK bioscience researchers and businesses in accessing and benefitting from access to STFC skills, expertise, capabilities and world class facilities.

 Overall, the ambition is to support businesses and academic researchers to undertake collaborative research and development (R&D).
 R&D should be focused on solving industrially-relevant research and innovation challenges through engaging with the unique national capabilities and facilities at STFC.